yoavram/Milpitas/ms/ms.md

 Consider a stochastic environment in which the fitness of phenotypes _A_ and _B_ at generation $t$ are $1+s_t$ and $1$, respectively, where the random variables $s_t \; (t=0, 1, 2, ...)$ are independent and identically distributed (i.i.d) and there are positive constants _C_ and _D_ such that $P(C \le s_t \le D) = 1$.

-The recurrence for this model can be rewritten as (based on @eq:recurrence0):
+The recursion for this model can be rewritten as (based on @eq:recurrence0):
 $$
 x_{t+1} = x_t \frac{1 + \rho s_t + x_t (1-\rho) s_t}{1 + s_t x_t}.
 $$ {#eq:recurrence_random_env}

-The following analysis follows @Karlin1975 (see also @Carja2013).
+Our analysis follows @Karlin1975 (see also @Carja2013).

 **Definition: stochastic local stability.**
 An equilibrium state $x^*$ is said to be _stochastically locally stable_ if for any $\epsilon>0$ there exists $\delta>0$ such that